bytebeamio/rumqtt/rumqttc/README.md

 }
 ```
 - Reconnects if polled again after an error
-- Takes any `Stream` for requests and hence offers a lot of customization

-**Few of our real world use cases**
-- Bounded or unbounded requests
-- A stream which orchestrates data between disk and memory by detecting backpressure and never (practically) loose data
-- A stream which juggles data between several channels based on priority of the data
+- User handle to send requests is just a channel

-Since eventloop is externally polled (with `iter()/poll()`) out side the library, users can
+Since eventloop is externally polled (with `iter()/poll()` in a loop) out side the library, users can
 - Distribute incoming messages based on topics
 - Stop it when required
-- Access internal state for use cases like graceful shutdown
+- Access internal state for use cases like graceful shutdown or to modify options before reconnection

-License: MIT
+License: Apache-2.0